IM-THE-GRASS/movie-streaming-site/README.md

 and replace `{YOUR TMDBAPI KEY HERE}` with an api key from [TMDB api](https://developer.themoviedb.org/v4/reference/intro/getting-started)

+to run just write `python -m reflex run` in the command line

 [^1]:version 3.11 or above is fine, older versions may work but I haven't tested them